AmrMohamed16/Parkinson-s_Disease_Prediction_Project/README.md

 # Sample Run

-* The Person Has Parkinsons
+* The Person Have Parkinson's

 <hr>

-* The Person Dose Not Have Parkinsons
+* The Person Doesn't Have Parkinson's

 <hr>